 The Marketing Certificate outlines specialized courses in marketing for students who choose to combine instruction in college courses with work experience.
 This gives a strong foundation in marketing skills.
-Courses completed satisfactorily in this certificate program will apply to the Management-Marketing Concentration, A.A.S. degree.
-This entire certificate program is offered online.
+Courses completed satisfactorily in this certificate program will apply to the Marketing Concentration, Management, A.A.S. degree.